 Reeth to Richmond

 Walking north-east and away from the Swale, cut across fields edged by dry stone walls to the twelfth century Marrick Priory founded for Benedictine nuns and then on to the quiet village of Marske with Marske Hall and twelfth century church dedicated to St. Edmund.
 Beautiful views to the upper valleys of Marske Beck before travelling on through Applegarth and Whitecliffe Woods to Richmond.
 Visit the twelfth century Holy Trinity Church today the Regimental Museum of the Green Howards, Alan Rufus’s Richmond Castle where the English imprisoned two Kings of Scotland, William the Lion and David II, and the Georgian Theatre Royal.
-Stay at pretty Millgate House in the centre of Richmond.
+We transfer you to Middleton Lodge for your overnight stay.

 10 miles (16 km)